apache/druid/docs/content/operations/rule-configuration.md

 Note: It is recommended that the coordinator console is used to configure rules.
 However, the coordinator node does have HTTP endpoints to programmatically configure rules.

 When a rule is updated, the change may not be reflected until the next time the coordinator runs.
-This will be fixed in the near future.
+This will be fixed in the near inputStream.

 Load Rules
 ----------